-- 1. To encourage an understanding and appreciation of the significance and artistry of literature. - 2.
-To enable an understanding of and appreciation for language and an ability to use it confidently and competently for a variety of purposes, with a variety of audiences and in a variety of situations for communication, personal satisfaction and learning.
+- 1. To encourage, in students, an understanding and appreciation of the significance and artistry of literature. - To enable each student to understand and appreciate language and to use it confidently and competently for a variety of purposes, with a variety of audiences and in a variety of situations for communication, personal satisfaction and learning.